Sup3rGeo/pytest-param-priority/README.md

 You can see that pytest minimizes the number of fixture parameter changes globally among all parameters at the same scope.
-For instance, look how `red` appears discontinuously in the beginning, then in two groups at the end:
+For instance, look how `red` appears discontinuously in the beginning, middle, then in two groups at the end:

 ```
 <Module test_one.py>